Oppodelldog/droxy/README.md

-      workDir = "/app"        # define working directory removeContainer=true    # remove container after command has finished isInteractive=true      # enable interaction with the called command
+      workDir = "/app"        # define working directory removeContainer=true    # remove container after command has finished isInteractive=true      # enable interaction with the called command RequireEnvVars=false    # if true, not defined env vars that are configured will lead to an error

       # volume mappings
       volumes = [